How to Make Your Dog's Life Better8 December 2022

 Keep on top of their health

 Lots of doggies love to go swimming, and this is a great way to keep them active and healthy.
-They love it even more when you go with them, so if this is possible then why don’t you and your pooch go and have a paddle :)
+They love it even more when you go with them, so if this is possible then why don’t you and your pooch go and have a paddle :).
+Just make sure where you go is clean and safe for you both!

 They love to play